 All fees are non-refundable unless you withdraw your application within a cooling off period of 14 days (10 working days) from the date your enrolment is processed by RICS.
 If you decide to withdraw your application please contact us on the details above.

-After you've set up your account and completed the registration form, we will check your application to confirm that you have chosen the best route to membership for you.
+Once you have made an application we will check it to confirm that you have chosen the best route to membership for you.

 We'll then email you more detailed information about the process, guidance notes for your counsellor and information about how to use our Assessment Resource Centre (ARC) website.